Common tangents to convex bodies: Introduction

 \subsection{Acknowledgements}

-We thank Florian Frick and Giancarlo Urzúa for helpful discussions.
+We thank Mauricio Bustamante, Florian Frick, Frank Sottile, and Giancarlo Urzúa for helpful discussions.
 This project began in the Max Planck Institute for Mathematics in the Sciences, Leipzig.
 The first author thanks the Institut f\"ur Mathematik, Arbeitsgruppe Diskrete Geometrie at FU Berlin for their hospitality.
+The first-named author was partially supported by the FONDECYT Regular grant 1221133.
+The second-named author was supported by the Austrian Science Fund FWF, grant P 33278.
+The third-named author was partially supported by the FONDECYT Iniciación grant 11221076.